A baby's skin coloring can vary greatly, depending on the baby's age, race or ethnic group, temperature, and whether or not the baby is crying.

 Acne neonatorum (baby acne)

 This is a bright or dark red, raised or swollen, bumpy area that looks like a strawberry.
 Hemangiomas are formed by a concentration of tiny, immature blood vessels.
 Most of these occur on the head.
-They may not appear at birth, but often develop in the first two months.
+They may not appear at birth, but often develop in the first 2 months.
 Strawberry hemangiomas are more common in premature babies and in girls.
-These birthmarks often grow in size for several months, and then gradually begin to fade.
+These birthmarks often grow in size for several months, and then slowly begin to fade.
 Nearly all strawberry hemangiomas completely disappear by age 9.